 Antony Richards from Melbourne Australia is a designer, maker and artist.
 He crafts by his own hand each of these functional works of art that have simplicity, yet a depth of character and style that is rare in today’s knife market.

-Brutally delicate and simple at first sight, the devil reveals itself in many subtle details that can only be appreciated through holding – better yet owning – one of these hand crafted gems.
+Brutally delicate and simple at first sight, the devil reveals itself in many subtle details that can only be appreciated through holding – better yet owning – one of Antony's hand crafted knives.

 From kitchen knives to EDC, 18 Cutlery Co. creations appeal to collectors of high quality, functional, heirloom items.